 At the World Cup

-2002 - Michael Owen and Emile Heskey both played in England’s goalless draw with Nigeria in their final World Cup group game, to progress to the last sixteen.
+2002 - Michael Owen and Emile Heskey both played in England’s goalless draw with Nigeria in their final World Cup group game in Japan, to progress to the last sixteen.
 Meanwhile, future red Fernando Morientes appeared in Spain’s 3-2 defeat of South Africa in South Korea.

 2006 - Harry Kewell featured in Australia’s 3-1 win over Japan in Kaiserslautern.

-2014 – Future red Dejan Lovren was booked as Croatia lost 3-1 to Brazil in the opening World Cup Finals game in São Paulo.
+2014 – Future red Dejan Lovren was in action as Croatia lost 3-1 to Brazil in the opening World Cup Finals game in São Paulo.

-1980 - David Johnson won his eighth and final cap as England drew 1-1 with Belgium in the European Championships in Italy.
+1980 - David Johnson won his eighth and final cap as England drew 1-1 with Belgium in a European Championships Finals group game in Italy.
 Ray Clemence won his fiftieth cap in this game, which also featured ex-red Kevin Keegan as skipper, Ray Kennedy, Terry McDermott, Phil Neal and Phil Thompson.

 1977 - Clemence, Keegan, Kennedy and Neal all also featured, along with Emlyn Hughes, as England drew 1-1 with Argentina in a friendly in Buenos Aires

 1991 - Mark Wright won his last cap as a Derby County player, and fortieth in total, as England won a friendly 4-2 in Malaysia.
-Fellow future red Nigel Clough also played.
+Fellow future reds Nigel Clough and Sami Hyypiä were also in international action that day.

 2015 – Gini Wijnaldum played for the Netherlands for the final time while with PSV Eindhoven in their 2-0 European Championships qualifying win in Latvia.
-Joe Allen, ex-red Oussama Assaidi and future red Naby Keïta also played for their countries that day.
+Joe Allen, ex-red Oussama Assaidi and future reds Christian Benteke, Naby Keïta and Kostas Tsimikas also played for their countries that day.

-2017 – Mohamed Salah won his last cap as a Roma player in Egypt’s 1-0 Africa Cup of Nations qualifying defeat in Tunisia.
+2017 – Mohamed Salah won his last cap as a Roma player in Egypt’s 1-0 Africa Cup of Nations qualifying defeat in Tunisia, with future red Kostas Tsimikas also playing for his country.

 In and out at Anfield